-With the proper care for your oral hygiene, tooth decay and cavities are avoidable problems.
+With the proper care for your oral hygiene, tooth decay and cavities are avoidable, common dental problems.
 Other than visiting the dentist, maintaining a clean oral hygiene is the best defense against tooth decay.
 Good oral hygiene habits can include activities such as:

 - Brushing your teeth at least twice a day.

 - Utilizing fluoride based toothpaste to strengthen the enamel layer of teeth.